What time zone does the Amtrak cancellation policy adhere to? That’s what Sonia Thacher and her mom want to know.

 That was a bit of bad news for your case.

 It wasn’t an unreasonable assumption for your mother to think that a noon deadline meant noon in your own time zone.
 Unfortunately, the contract specified something else, and in contract/traveler disputes, the written contract almost always wins.
 Assumptions don’t typically count for anything.

 Amtrak reconsiders this cancellation deadline

 I thought because you, your mother and the trip were all located in the Pacific time zone and you had canceled by noon in that time zone, it was worth an inquiry to ask Amtrak to reconsider your situation.

 I contacted Amtrak Vacations on your behalf and pleaded your case.
 And in this instance, Amtrak agreed to overlook the fact that your mom missed the cancellation cutoff by about two hours because of the time zone confusion.
 It agreed to honor your policy and refund the full amount of your trip, minus the cost of the trip insurance.

 You are pleased with this resolution and I am glad that we could help you.
 But your case does serve as a reminder to read your trip insurance policy carefully and make sure that you are familiar with all of its terms and deadlines.

-Hopefully when you are feeling up to it, you can still take that trip to the Grand Canyon.
-It is a spectacular place to see.
+Hopefully, when you are feeling up to it, you can still take that trip to the Grand Canyon.
+It’s a spectacular place to see.